danielcary/libx509crc/README.md

 # libx509crc
-### NCSU Senior Design 2018 Spring Team 13 - Daniel Cary, Brian Hogan, Joseph Tew
+#### NCSU Senior Design 2018 Spring Team 13 - Daniel Cary, Brian Hogan, Joseph Tew
+The libx509crc project's goal is to provide developers working with OpenSSL applications a way to easily implement certificate revocation checking in their projects.
+Our library supports revocation checking via CRLs, OCSP, and OCSP stapling.
+There is also support for Certificate Transparency, the library is capable of obtaining all SCTs for a certificate and then ensures that no SCTs were issued in the future, as well as that each SCT has a logID of a known CT log.

+libx509crc is intended to be used as is, or as reference implementation.

 ### Requirements
 libx509crc, at the time of writing, works with OpenSSL v1.1.1-pre1 and up.